 If you are experiencing issues listening to Colorado Public Radio programming, please read our frequently asked questions on this page, and don't hesitate to contact our engineering staff with any questions that are not answered below.

 This site has a built-in streaming player, which is accessible at the bottom of your browser window (or top, if you are viewing this site on a mobile device), labelled "LISTEN NOW."
 To begin listening, simply click your desired service name.
-If the built-in streaming player is not functioning for you, CPR offers other formats on the "Streaming" page, or you can contact CPR.
+If the built-in streaming player is not functioning for you, CPR offers other formats on the "Streaming" page as well as a mobile app, or you can contact CPR.

 Once you are listening to any content, you can use the "VOLUME" slider to control how loud the audio is played, or click the stop button to stop streaming.